slevithan/oniguruma-to-es/README.md

 ### `target`

 Sets the JavaScript language version for generated patterns and flags.
-Later targets allow faster processing, simpler generated source, and support for additional features.
+Later targets allow faster processing, simpler generated source, and support for additional Oniguruma features.

 - `ES2018`: Uses JS flag `u`.
   - Emulation restrictions: Character class intersection and nested negated classes are unsupported, and Unicode properties added after ES2018 are not allowed.
-  - Minimum requirement for any generated regex is Node.js 6 or a 2016-era browser, but regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
+  - Generated regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
+Minimum requirement for any regex is Node.js 6 or a 2016-era browser.
 - `ES2024`: Uses JS flag `v`.
   - No emulation restrictions.
   - Generated regexes require Node.js 20 or a 2023-era browser ([compat table](https://caniuse.com/mdn-javascript_builtins_regexp_unicodesets)).
-- `ESNext`: Allows use of ESNext regex features (flag groups and duplicate group names).
+- `ESNext`: Uses JS flag `v` and allows use of flag groups and duplicate group names.
   - Benefits: Faster transpilation, simpler generated source, and duplicate group names are preserved across separate alternation paths.
-  - Generated regexes might require Node.js 23 or a 2024-era browser (except Safari, which lacks support).
+  - Generated regexes might use features that require Node.js 23 or a 2024-era browser (except Safari, which lacks support).

 *Default: `'ES2024'`.*